Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 ![It was capitalism all along](always-has-been.jpg)

 Altman predicts that "AI" will ensure that "growth will be extremely rapid", and expects countries could achieve 50% GDP growth in short order.
-Unfortunately for Sam (and the rest of us) "there is no empirical evidence that absolute decoupling" of GDP growth from resource and energy usage can be achieved, and certainly not at the pace required to keep global heating under 1.5°C or 2°C of warming. [^41] If we are serious about addressing our ecological crises then we need post-capitalist, post-growth economic paradigms — [degrowth](https://en.wikipedia.org/wiki/Degrowth), [wellbeing economics](https://weall.org/what-is-wellbeing-economy), [Doughnut Economics](https://doughnuteconomics.org/about-doughnut-economics), etc. — *not* the proliferation of technologies designed to turbo-charge growth.
+Unfortunately for Sam (and the rest of us) "there is no empirical evidence that absolute decoupling" of GDP growth from resource and energy usage can be achieved, and certainly not at the pace required to keep global heating under 1.5°C or 2°C of warming. [^41] If we are serious about addressing our ecological crises then we need post-capitalist, post-growth economic paradigms — [degrowth](https://en.wikipedia.org/wiki/Degrowth), [wellbeing economics](https://weall.org/what-is-wellbeing-economy), [Doughnut Economics](https://doughnuteconomics.org/about-doughnut-economics), etc. — *not* the proliferation of technologies designed to turbo-charge growth at all costs.

 But being staunchly pro-growth isn't the only questionable ideological thread that binds billionaires, tech leaders, and many other "AI" proponents together...